department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/Components/Typography/Text.md

 ### How this component works
 - This component is built using the [composite typography tokens](/va-mobile-app/design/Foundation/Design%20tokens/Typography#text-styles).
-- Paragraph spacing is set to the recommended values based on WCAG.
-If needed, you may increase/decrease the spacing to meet your needs.
+- Paragraph spacing is set to the minimum recommended values to align with accessibility guidelines ([WCAG SC 1.4.12](https://www.w3.org/WAI/WCAG22/Understanding/text-spacing.html)).
+While you can increase the amount of paragraph spacing, you should not decrease without consulting an accessibility specialist.

 ### Choosing between variations
 There are 9 variations of the Text component.